Table of Contents[Hide][Show]

 Chances are you’ll be spending time there too and you’ll want to check out these New York spots.

 For 30 years, Carmine’s has been serving up mouth-watering Italian food family style.
 Situated in the middle of the Times Square madness, this delicious spot brings the best of Italian cuisine into the spotlight.
 And the huge family-style portions make it even more appealing.

-As of this writing, the Times Square location remains closed as New York awaits Broadway’s reopening in September.
-But, never fear, Carmine’s has an Upper West Side location that’s equally delicious.
+Carmine’s also has an Upper West Side location that’s equally delicious.
 Reservations are recommended.
-Bring an appetite, Carmine’s is a true Italian feast.
+Bring an appetite.
+Carmine’s is a true Italian feast.

 1515 Broadway, New York, NY

 An American classic, Junior’s got its start in Brooklyn and that’s where you’ll find the original location.
 If you’d rather be in the center of the action, the 45th Street location in the heart of Times Square does the trick.

 The menu includes old-school favorites like burgers served with onion rings and crispy fries along with deli sandwiches, barbecue and even seafood.
 The under-12 Junior menu has the essential grilled cheese, chicken fingers and mac & cheese along with hamburgers and linguini with marinara.

 But the real star of the show comes at the end of the meal—the cheesecake.
 A NYC favorite, Junior’s wins the best in show award when it comes to this creamy indulgent New York staple.